phkiener/DynDNS-Bridge/README.md

 ## Supported DNS providers

-- Hetzner
+- Hetzner DNS Console (will be obsolete in may 2026)

-.. that's it.
-Sorry.
+- Hetzner Cloud Console

 ## Setup